dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_ADDomainFunctionalLevel/README.md

 # Description

-This resource change the forest functional level.
+This resource change the domain functional level.
 Functional levels can be read more about in the article [Forest and Domain Functional Levels](https://docs.microsoft.com/sv-se/windows-server/identity/ad-ds/active-directory-functional-levels).

 **WARNING: This action might be irreversibel!** Make sure to understand